BMW, Ford defend German car industry, reject manipulation

 Mattes, country head of Ford, delivered a similar message.
 "We found out very quickly that we have not been involved in any manipulation," he said.
 "We have very tough testing rules that underpin that."

-But he recognised that German industry as a whole, renowned for the quality of its products, was in for a rough few months.
+But he recognized that German industry as a whole, renowned for the quality of its products, was in for a rough few months.

 EXCELLENT REPUTATION